Exakat relies on several parts. Some are necessary and some are optional.

-- PHP 7.0 or later to run.
+- PHP 7.4 to run.
+PHP 7.4 is recommended, PHP 7.2 or later are possible.
 This version requires curl, hash, phar, sqlite3, tokenizer, mbstring and json.

-- PHP 5.2 to 7.2 for analysis.
-Those versions only require the ext/tokenizer extension to be available.
+- PHP 5.2 to 8.0-dev for analysis purposes.
+Those versions only require the ext/tokenizer extension.

 - VCS (Version Control Software), such as Git, SVN, bazaar, Mercurial.
-They all are optional.
+They all are optional, though git is recommended.